Overview & Mission

 - Preparing an annual report of its findings and corrective actions.

 Also, in compliance with Section 115.389 of the PREA Standards, SWIJDC shall make all aggregated sexual abuse data readily available to the public at least annually.
-To view the data, click here .
+View the data: SSV for Year End 2016 .

-The Director of the SWIJDC will issue an annual report regarding PREA, which will be available here .
+The Director of the SWIJDC will issue an annual report regarding PREA: SWIJDC PREA Report for 2016 .

 Southwest Idaho Juvenile Detention Center has been audited pursuant to Section 115.401 of the PREA Standards.
 To view the Press Release regarding the results, click here .